California State Coastal Conservancy

 California's SB 1066 went into effect in January 2013, which establishes clear authority for the Conservancy to address climate change through projects and grants to public agencies and non-profits.
 The legislation provides express authority for the agency to undertake projects and award grants to reduce greenhouse gas emissions, address extreme weather events, sea level rise, storm surge, beach and bluff erosion, salt water intrusion, flooding, and other coastal hazards that threaten coastal communities, infrastructure, and natural resources.
-The Conservancy is directed to maximize public benefits, including, but not limited to, reducing emissions of greenhouse gases, reducing hazards to harbors and ports, preserving and enhancing coastal wetlands and natural lands, conserving biodiversity, and providing recreational opportunities.
+The Conservancy is directed to maximize public benefits, including, but not limited to, reducing emissions of greenhouse gases, reducing hazards to harbors and ports, preserving and enhancing coastal wetlands and natural lands, conserving biodiversity, assisting agricultural adaptation, and providing recreational opportunities.

 On December 6, 2012, the Coastal Conservancy adopted a new Strategic Plan to guide the agency for 2013 through 2018.
 The Plan addresses how they work, describes past accomplishments, and presents their view of the future of the California coast over the next five years - including the steps needed to respond to climate change.
 The Plan also provides a policy reference, an overview of priorities, a delineation of coastal issues by region, and a summary of the Conservancy's financial status and needs.